Can you spare an hour or two?

 Did You Know?

-Just over 20% of Monongalia County residents live at or below the poverty line!
+22% of Monongalia County residents live at or below the poverty line.
 That is one in five...so the next time you are sitting around a table with some friends take note that one (or more) of you could be in need of our services.

 Want to help make a difference for your neighbors in need?